Election Rules

 1. must treat other candidates, students and members of the public with respect.

-2. should not undertake campaigns activity which others could not also reasonably do.
+2. should not undertake campaigns activity which other candidates could not also reasonably do.

 3. campaigns should be fully transparent and accountable to NUS UK.